Diversity & Inclusion

 People on long-term leave

-As part of the initiatives to promote the inclusion and enhancement of the Group's people at different stages of their lives, the 'Back@Work' programme, a path dedicated to colleagues and colleagues who are absent from work for periods of more than three months (e.g. for maternity, expectation, illness...).
+As part of the initiatives to promote the inclusion and enhancement of the Group's people at different stages of their lives, the 'Back@Work' programme, a path dedicated to colleagues who are absent from work for periods of more than three months (e.g. for maternity, expectation, illness...).
 The project was born with the aim of establishing a relationship of closeness and listening during absence and allowing a profitable return to work, strengthening the sense of inclusion and belonging even in moments when you are away from the company.

 Joining Parks – Free and Equal

 Starting in 2020, Intesa Sanpaolo has joined Parks – Free and Equals, an association that, working closely with its network of companies, aims to spread the themes of diversity management, with a particular focus on affective orientation and gender identity in the workplace.